GatoPharaoh/homebridge-file-contactsensor/README.md

 # homebridge-file-contactsensor
 [Homebridge](https://github.com/nfarina/homebridge) plugin that exposes file values as a contact sensor.

+## What it does

+This plugin will be exposed in HomeKit as a contact sensor of your choice.
+At the moment, you may expose it as Window, Garage, Contact Sensor, Door or as a Blind.
+The state of the accessory is determined by the response of the file that is called (which is defined in config.json)

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-file-contactsensor`
+2. Install this plugin using: `sudo npm install -g https://github.com/GatoPharaoh/homebridge-file-contactsensor`
 3. Update your configuration file.
 See `config.json` in this repository for a sample.

 ## Configuration